nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :bulb: **Tip:**
 >
 > If you have used any other commands under the [Finding Patients](#finding-patients) section to alter the view of the Patient List Panel,
-> you can use this command to reset to the default view to view all patients!
+> you can use this command to reset to the default view to view all patients.

 [Back to Table of Contents](#table-of-contents)